-At present, eight of the 97 countries with ongoing malaria transmission are classified by WHO as being in the malaria elimination phase.
+At present, 9 of the 97 countries with ongoing malaria transmission are classified by WHO as being in the malaria elimination phase.
 These are: Algeria, Argentina, Azerbaijan, the Islamic Republic of Iran, the Republic of Korea, Saudi Arabia, Sri Lanka, Tajikistan and Turkey.
-Eleven countries are in pre-elimination phase, and seven are working to prevent re-introduction of the disease.
+Ten countries are in pre-elimination phase, and seven are working to prevent re-introduction of the disease.
 In recent years, four countries have been certified by WHO as having eliminated malaria: the United Arab Emirates (2007), Morocco (2010), Turkmenistan (2010) and Armenia (2011).

 Sustained political commitment, adequate resourcing and effective partnerships are all fundamental to the success of malaria elimination programmes.